The checklist is a tool that will help you discover what you need to know when assessing whether or not a publisher is

 Is the publisher a member of a recognized industry initiative?

 - Do they belong to the Committee on Publication Ethics (COPE)?

 - If the journal is open access, is it listed in the Directory of Open Access Journals (DOAJ)?

 - If the journal is open access, does the publisher belong to the Open Access Scholarly Publishers’ Association (OASPA)?

 - Is the journal hosted on one of INASP’s Journals Online platforms (for journals published in Bangladesh, Nepal, Sri Lanka, Central America and Mongolia) or on African Journals Online (AJOL, for African journals)?

 - Is the publisher a member of another trade association?

-If you can answer ‘yes’ to most or all of the questions on the list.
+If you have been able to check most or all of the items on the list.

 Complete the checklist and submit your manuscript only if you can answer ‘yes’ to most or all of the questions above.